 Jobs in the community

 - Canadian graduate students may work anywhere.
 International graduate students may work up to 20 hours per week at on- or off-campus jobs.
 See Employment and Volunteer for more information.

-- We frequently mention job postings in the graduate students and postdocs semi-private private Facebook group (an sfu.ca email address is required to be a member) or on Twitter.
+- We frequently mention job postings in the graduate students semi-private private Facebook group (an sfu.ca email address is required to be a member) or on Twitter.

 Understand your costs and build a budget

 - We created a downloadable budget shell with links to sources of information to build your own budget.
 Use this to better understand your financial situation.

-- We host a university-wide Fall Orientation for all graduate students every year.
-Hosted in a conference-style format, choose which sessions you wish to attend, learn about the services available to enhance your graduate student experience, and make some new friends.
+- We host a university-wide Orientation for all graduate students every year.
+With a mix of online and in person components, learn more about the services available to you, ask questions, and meet new people..
 Learn more →

 Academic Unit Orientations